Coming into an inheritance

 coming into an inheritance main image

 Deciding how to best use this money can be quite overwhelming.
 Pay off the mortgage, take a holiday or purchase a new car… they’re all great ideas.
-But before you come to a decision, read through the below considerations.
+But before you come to a decision, read through the following considerations.

 Some ways to use the windfall